 For instance, a daring political science degree program may publish a Hillary vs.Trump comparison infographic, or take a more neutral route and use the visual content to compare degree concentrations and potential career paths for graduates.

 Example: Inbound vs outbound marketing

 The data visualization infographic

-Data infographics include charts, graphs and other illustrations to add visual interest to statistics and units of information.
-This is the kind of infographic that works for relaying survey results, promoting company stats and presenting complex research results.
+Data infographics deliver raw data and statistics in a visually compelling package.
+They can also use imagery to provide additional context, draw the audience to especially pertinent figures or highlight the significance of the data.
+This kind of infographic works for relaying survey results, promoting company stats and presenting complex research results.